PhD in Materials Science & Engineering

 There is no foreign language requirement for the Materials Science & Engineering degree.
 However, basic mastery of spoken and written English as determined by oral presentations, written reports, and publishable manuscripts, is a requirement for the PhD.

 The PhD candidate is expected to carry out original research under the guidance of a research advisor(s), who will monitor progress toward the degree.
 Doctoral students must defend a written dissertation before a Dissertation Committee by the end of the fifth year of candidacy.
-The student must have at least a one-year gap between their prospectus defense and final dissertation defense.
+A minimum of a one-year gap between the prospectus defense and final dissertation defense is strongly recommended.
+In any case, the prospectus defense and the final dissertation defense cannot be completed in the same semester.
 The Dissertation Committee must have a minimum of five members, including the chair.
 At least two members of the committee must be affiliated with the Division of Materials Science & Engineering, and at least two members must be affiliated with the College of Engineering.

 Admission and Financial Aid